 Aviation Accreditation Board International (AABI)

-The Ohio State University, Center for Aviation Studies has received accreditation for the following programs:
+The Ohio State University, Center for Aviation Studies has received accreditation for the following programs.
+Clicking on the name of each program will link to a document showing compliance to all AABI standards.

 - Bachelor of Science in Aviation, College of Engineering without Professional Pilot Specialization